-Our operating expenses decreased by 34.7% from RMB592.3 million in 2016 to RMB386.5 million (US\$55.6 million) in 2017, mainly due to the decrease in our general and administrative expenses and our sales and marketing expenses.
+Our operating expenses decreased by 34.7% from RMB592.3 million in 2016 to RMB386.5 million in 2017, mainly due to the decreases in our general and administrative expenses and our sales and marketing expenses.
 This decrease was partially offset by an increase in product development expenses.

 Sales and marketing expenses.
-Our sales and marketing expenses decreased by 60.9% from RMB98.3 million in 2016 to RMB38.5 million (US\$5.5 million) in 2017, mainly due to a decrease in our advertising expenses by 60.6% from RMB96.8 million in 2016 to RMB38.2 million (US\$5.5 million) in 2017.
+Our sales and marketing expenses decreased by 60.9% from RMB98.3 million in 2016 to RMB38.5 million in 2017, mainly due to a decrease in our advertising expenses by 60.6% from RMB96.8 million in 2016 to RMB38.2 million in 2017.
 This was primarily the result of a decrease in marketing spending to attract listings from real estate sellers to our marketplace in 2017.
 Our sales and marketing expenses accounted for 16.6% and 10.0% of our total operating expenses in 2016 and 2017, respectively.

 Product development expenses.
-Our product development expenses increased by 4.9% from RMB182.6 million in 2016 to RMB191.7 million (US\$27.6 million) in 2017, primarily due to an increase in personnel-related expenses and our continuing investment in facilities and equipment to support product development activities.
+Our product development expenses increased by 4.9% from RMB182.6 million in 2016 to RMB191.7 million in 2017, primarily due to an increase in personnel-related expenses.
 Our product development expenses accounted for 30.8% and 49.6% of our total operating expenses in 2016 and 2017, respectively.

 General and administrative expenses.
-Our general and administrative expenses decreased by 49.8% from RMB311.3 million in 2016 to RMB156.3 million (US\$22.5 million) in 2017, primarily due to a significant decrease in the number of employees involved in searching and verifying property listings for our secondary property business.
+Our general and administrative expenses decreased by 49.8% from RMB311.3 million in 2016 to RMB156.3 million in 2017, primarily due to a significant decrease in the number of employees involved in searching and verifying property listings for our secondary property business.
 Additionally, as our property database reached a mature development stage, we were able to rely on automated data collection and verification and therefore reduced our number of employees involved in listing data collection and maintenance as well as the number of personnel who provide general and administrative support for listing sourcing and verification functions.
 Our general and administrative expenses accounted for 52.6% and 40.4% of our total operating expenses in 2016 and 2017, respectively.